wronnyhuang/metapoison/README.md

 For example, in the [Quick Start](#quick-start) example above, first the `m`-th surrogate model was trained to the `mT/M`-th epoch (see Algorithm 1 in paper), where `M` and `T` are 24 in this example.
 We then moved into the poison crafting stage and poisons were crafted until the 61st craftstep, with the entire set of poisons being stored (onto comet) every 10 craftsteps.
 Finally victim evaluation with these poisons were automatically run using the same settings as used in the surrogate models during crafting.
 To train victim models on the poisoned data using different hyperparameter settings (to test robustness of the poisons), we could run `victim.py` with some of the `X`-prefixed arguments specified in `parse.py`.

-### More runs
+## Reproducing results from paper
-This subsection contain commands to craft poisons and evaluate them for other scenarios in the paper.
+This subsection contains commands to craft poisons and evaluate them for the various scenarios in the paper.
 We encourage you to look at `parse.py` along with our paper for all the available settings along with descriptions, or simply run

 ```bash
 python main.py --help
 ```

-#### Poisoning in the context of fine-tuning
+### Poisoning in the context of fine-tuning

 Craft 70 poison dogs to cause a target bird to be misclassified in the context of fine-tuning.